 But I would still definitely coat it with cinnamon and brown sugar no matter what!

 Here’s one small heads up: I put a lot of strawberry jam, but when I cut it after it cooked, you couldn’t see it AT ALL.
 The red color totally faded.
+It didn’t really look like a strawberry and cream cheese filled king cake.
 But fear not!
-The flavor was definitely there.
+It definitely tasted like one.

 A quick note on the king cake dough: